The Risk for Migraines When You Have Multiple Sclerosis

 - Is the migraine experienced by someone with MS a distinct subtype?

-Researchers may be unable to answer these questions conclusively right now, but recent research shows there’s a clear link between migraine and MS that shouldn’t go ignored by clinicians.
+Researchers may be unable to answer these questions right now, but recent research shows there’s a clear link between migraine and MS that shouldn’t be ignored by clinicians.

-After all, migraine in MS patients leads to symptoms such as:4
+After all, migraine in people with MS leads to symptoms like:4

 - Trigeminal and occipital neuralgia

 - Facial pain

 Screening for headaches in people with MS by their doctors can lead to better, more individualized treatment approaches.1

 Does it matter whether headaches and MS are linked?